North Antrim Coast, NI

 The newly opened visitors centre explores the science, myth and stories that surround the Giant’s Causeway.
 This also includes the legend of the Finn MacCool, the giant, who some still believe created the Causeway as a challenge to his Scottish rival, Benandonner.

-I created two different interactive exhibits for the new visitors centre.
+For Centre Screen Productions Ltd, I created two different interactive exhibits for the new visitors centre.
 The first, a large scale touch screen, helps visitors visualise Irelands varying position on Earth over thousands of years.

 The second is an introduction to modern geology.
 The user is introduced to the modern methods scientists are using today to research the site.